2007 British premium-rate phone-in scandal

-The 2007 British premium-rate phone-in scandal, sometimes referred to in the press as simply the phone-in scandal relates to a series of controversies regarding the use of premium-rate telephone numbers (or PRS) by several British television and radio broadcasters.
-The first revelations began in February 2007, regarding the Channel 4 television programme Richard & Judy.
-However, over the following weeks, more allegations emerged regarding misconduct by major British broadcasters including the BBC, ITV, Channel 4 and Channel 5.
-The programmes affected included phone-in competitions and public votes conducted over a period of several years, dating back to 2001.
+The 2007 British premium-rate phone-in scandal, sometimes referred to in the press as simply the phone-in scandal, relates to a series of controversies regarding the use of premium-rate telephone numbers (or PRS) by several British television and radio broadcasters.
+The first revelations began in February 2007 regarding the Channel 4 television programme Richard & Judy.
+However, over the following weeks, more allegations emerged regarding misconduct by major British broadcasters, including the BBC, ITV, Channel 4 and Channel 5.
+The programmes affected included phone-in competitions and public votes conducted over several years, dating back to 2001.
 As a result, adjudicators Ofcom and ICSTIS (now known as Phone-paid Services Authority) conducted several investigations, resulting in millions of pounds worth of fines and a reform in the use of PRS by broadcasters.

 Background

 Pre-2007

 There had been some investigations into the use of PRS in television programmes in the years leading up to 2007.
-In 2005, Ofcom found two broadcasters to be in breach of their licensing conditions for failure to maintain recordings of quiz programmes, following complaints about their handling of competitions.
-In October 2006, ICSTIS received 2635 complaints regarding the seventh series of Channel 4's reality television show Big Brother, after a contestant that had been voted off the show by paying viewers was then allowed back onto the programme, resulting in fines of almost £50,000 for the phone service providers.
+In 2005, Ofcom found two broadcasters to be in breach of their licensing conditions for failure to maintain recordings of quiz programmes following complaints about their handling of competitions.
+In October 2006, ICSTIS received 2,635 complaints regarding the seventh series of Channel 4's reality television show Big Brother, after Nikki Grahame—who had been evicted (voted out) by paying viewers—was allowed to return to the programme.
+This controversy led to fines totaling nearly £50,000 for the phone service providers.
 Between late 2006 and early 2007, Ofcom recorded breaches against broadcasters regarding the fairness of television quiz shows and competitions, including TWC, Channel 4, ITV and Channel 5.
 In January 2007, Gamecast UK was issued a fine of £100,000 for its broadcast of pre-recorded competitions inviting viewers to call a premium rate number when they had no chance of winning, in addition to other serious code breaches regarding the broadcast of pornographic material and other unauthorised broadcasts.
 Gamecast's licence was ultimately revoked in April 2007 after failing to pay the fine.